 This website provides information about the lab's research activities and our published tools and resources.
 It also provide information for students interested in course or research work, as well as career opportunities for researchers.
 It also aims to serve as a community portal for selected topics and events in the area of semantic systems within (north-east) America in general and Montréal in particular.
 You can also follow us on Twitter @SemSoft, on LinkedIn or connect with us on Google+.

 Save the dates!
-SMWCon Spring 2014 will be held at Concordia University this year in the vibrant and culturally-fascinating city of Montréal.
+SMWCon Spring 2014 will be held at Concordia University this year in the vibrant and culturally-fascinating city of Montréal, from May 21-23.
 We are inviting you to submit your contributions to assemble the conference program.
+Registration is now open, with early bird rates applicable until April 30th.

 This twice-yearly conference brings together researchers, users, developers and enthusiasts of Semantic MediaWiki and related projects, such as Wikidata.
 Semantic MediaWiki is a family of extensions to the open-source wiki software MediaWiki (best known for powering Wikipedia) that allow a wiki to store structured data in addition to textual content, thereby, turning a wiki into a flexible, collaborative knowledge repository.